soonklang/dart-tutorial/5. File Handling In Dart/Delete File in Dart.md

 existsSync() is checks whether the file system entity with this path exists.

 ## Ex
-use existsSync() method to check if a file ecists or not.
+use existsSync() method to check if a file exists or not.
 ```dart
 // dart program to delete file if exists
 import 'dart:io';